bungle/lua-resty-nettle/README.md

 ## Status

 All the bindings that do not depend on gmp are ready to use.
-The gmp depended functionality is the [public-key algorithms](http://www.lysator.liu.se/~nisse/nettle/nettle.html#Public_002dkey-algorithms).
+The gmp depended functionality is the [public-key algorithms](http://www.lysator.liu.se/~nisse/nettle/nettle.html#Public_002dkey-algorithms) (i.e. RSA, DSA, and ECDSA).
+I will be adding documentation shortly.

 ## License